-While traditional component models as EJB and CCM cover the needs of enterprise-oriented applications, we believe they are not suited for dealing with Grid or HPC applications, because of the burden of enterprise-oriented services such as persistence or transactions.
+Containers follow the Aspect-Oriented Programming (AOP) philosophy [2].
+Components specify the non-functional requirements (aspects) they need from the environment.
+While traditional component models as EJB and CCM cover the needs of enterprise-oriented applications, we believe they are not suited for dealing with Grid or HPC applications, because of the burden of enterpriseoriented services such as persistence or transactions.
 Moreover, they have a fixed set of aspects, making them difficult to adapt to those environments.

-Following the AOP paradigm, we have identified a set of aspects that components can specify so that the container can manage them effectively in a Grid environment.
+We have identified a set of aspects that components can specify so that the container can manage them effectively in a Grid environment.
 This list is not exhaustive, and is a result of our ongoing research on this area:

 - Instance lifetime and service.
 Defines the lifetime of instances.
 Helps the container to manage instances. - Integration with grid security.
-Specifies the security restriction of this component.
-The container must ensure component security restrictions by leveraging the grid infrastructure. - Mobility.
+Specifies the security restrictions for this component.
+The container must ensure them by leveraging the grid infrastructure. - Mobility.
 If the component can travel or must be run remotely.
 The former allows physical component distribution.
 The latter is semantically equivalent to a OGSA service. - Fault Tolerance and Replication.
-The container must ensure the level of fault tolerance required by the component (number of replicas, etc.)

-• Data Aggregation and distribution.
-This is interesting for data-parallel components, which can specify how many workers they need for the realization of their work, and know how to join partial results.
-The container is in charge of finding the workers, delivering the data and bringing back the results.
+The container must ensure the level of fault tolerance required by the component (number of replicas, etc.) - Data Aggregation and distribution.
+This is interesting for data-parallel components, which can specify how many workers they need for the realization of their work.
+They also have a protocol to join partial results.
+The container is in charge of finding the workers, delivering the data and bringing back the results to the instance through agreed local interfaces.